 The vending industry continues to grow, offering business owners more opportunities for profit.
 As consumers demand more on-the-go options, vending machines are in high demand.
-This article explores why the vending business provides an opportunity for a lucrative passive (or active) income stream.
+This article explores why the vending business is profitable and provides an opportunity for a lucrative passive (or active) income stream.

 Let’s Talk Numbers